Skip to main content

 • Command.PIPED: Pipe the stdout.

-• Command.NULL: Discard the stdout.
+• Command.NULL: Discard the stdout (default).

 • Command.INHERIT: Inherit the stdout.